 The Republicans, by and large, are climate change deniers.
 They want us to be blind to the environmental catastrophe which is our future.
 The Democrats see energy policy as a jobs program — an opportunity to redistribute wealth through tax revenues.
 As an Independent, I am not constrained by these dangerous policies.
 I am all for jobs and alternative energies.
 And I understand the impact of transitioning from conventional fuels for our way of life.
 But no energy policy is the most dangerous energy policy of all.
 It is like a ship with no one at the helm.

 This year the Indian point nuclear reactor on the Hudson river was decommissioned after fifty years of pollution free operation.
 Indian point powered all of the electricity needs for New York City.
 There are only fossil fuel plants to replace it.
 We are going in the wrong direction.
+The hydro power and wind are not filling the gap.

 We don’t have the luxury of getting this wrong.
 We will know within the decade whether these hundred year storms and these worst ever droughts are flukes.
 And nuclear is one of the fastest ways of getting us to a carbon-free power grid.
 It is not time to panic.
 But we need common sense policy.
 And that is another reason why I need to be in the U.S. Senate.